Outdoor Odysseys

 23rd February 2007

-Recently, in preparation for my most recent stroll on the West Highland Way, I bought a new OS Explorer 348; I know that the WHW is well waymarked but it’s better to know your exact position at all times.
-And a map is good for telling you what’s around you as well.
-However, on the top left hand corner of the map, there was another green dotted line: that of the Rob Roy Way.
+Recently, in preparation for my most recent stroll on the West Highland Way, I bought a new OS Explorer 348; I know that the WHW is well waymarked, but it's better to know your exact position at all times.
+And a map is good for telling you what's around you as well.
+However, on the top left-hand corner of the map, there was another green-dotted line: that of the Rob Roy Way.
 A spot of further investigation has revealed it to be a trail starting at Drymen and heading across the Trossachs on its way to Pitlochry.
 Along its length, it passes places such as Aberfoyle, Callander, Strathyre, Lochearnhead, Killin, Kenmore, Amulree and Aberfeldy.
-Between Killin and Aberfeldy, there is a choice of routes: one going round by Amulree and a shorter more direct course.
-The latter is described in the Rucksack Readers guide to the long distance path while the former is only described on its official website, a truly useful calling point for planning a trek on the RRW.
+Between Killin and Aberfeldy, there is a choice of routes: one going around by Amulree and a shorter, more direct course.
+The latter is described in the Rucksack Readers guide to the long distance path, while the former is only described on its official website, a truly useful calling point for planning a trek on the RRW.